The following is a Plus Edition article written by and copyright by Dick Eastman.

 Paying for programmers’ time to rewrite existing software to make it compatible with the latest version of an operating system is expensive.
 Many small software producers with small customer bases could not afford to make the changes.
 If a company sells software for $30 and has only a few thousand customers, the company cannot afford to hire many more programmers.

 Another problem is a bit subtle but just as deadly: implementing a modern user interface.
-Look at any program—genealogy or any other application—that was created only within the past year or two and designed for use with Windows 8 or Macintosh OS X.9.
-Then compare that to a similar program written ten or fifteen years ago for Windows 98 or Macintosh OS 9.
+Look at any program—genealogy or any other application—that was created only within the past few years and designed for use with Windows 8 or Windows 10 or Macintosh OS X. Then compare that to a similar program written ten or fifteen years ago for Windows 98 or Macintosh OS 9.
 The newer program probably has a modern “look and feel” when compared to older programs.
 Yet many of the programs that have been around for years look very old-fashioned by today’s standards.
 I can think of one genealogy program that runs under Windows, but it looks like it was written for MS-DOS.

 NOTE to anyone who started using a computer in the past few years: MS-DOS was a primitive operating system produced by Microsoft before the company invented Windows.